cython/cython/docs/src/tutorial/strings.rst

 use.
 Often enough, this only spans the call to a C function that receives the pointer as parameter.
 Special care must be taken, however, when the C function stores the pointer for later use.
-Apart from keeping a Python reference to the string, no manual memory management is required.
+Apart from keeping a Python reference to the string object, no manual memory management is required.

 Decoding bytes to text